vijayvenkat/openstack-netscaler-ci/README.rst

   on that.
 For example, it could be the core modules of the openstack project.
 What tests to run?
-  Most likely vendors run a subset of tempest_ tests but you could in addition run your own tests as well.
+  Most likely vendors run a subset of tempest_ tests, but you could in addition run your own tests as well.